pyMakSid/EcoToxicityMachineLearning/README.md

 After setting up your environment, you can use the following commands to preprocess the data, train the model, and make predictions.

-* Preprocessing Data - '*ipynb'
+* Preprocessing Data - `DataPresentation.ipynb`

-* Training the Model, SHAP and plotting - '*ipynb'
+* Training the Models and SHAP analysis - `Classification.ipynb`

+* Plotting - `Plots.ipynb`

 ## Dataset IR - specta

-The dataset used in this project includes IR spectra of various chemical compounds along with their corresponding toxicity levels.
+The dataset used in this project includes IR spectra of various chemical compounds.
 The data is preprocessed to ensure it is suitable for training machine learning models.
-You can find the dataset [here](link-to-dataset).
+You can find the dataset [here](https://github.com/Lamblador/IR_expert_system).

+Original Paper - Koshelev DS.
+Expert System for Fourier Transform Infrared Spectra Recognition Based on a Convolutional Neural Network With Multiclass Classification.
+Applied Spectroscopy.
+2024;78(4):387-397. doi:10.1177/00037028241226732

 ## EcoTOX

-The model training process involves several steps, including data preprocessing, feature extraction, and model selection.
-We have included scripts for each of these steps to make the process reproducible.
+Link to source of EC50 dataset - [ecotox](https://cfpub.epa.gov/ecotox/)

 ### Example Results
 ```plaintext